 If you have the Apple Frontpanel Controller device in your environment, you can safely add it to a virtual machine.
 However, this device has no documented function and no known use.
 ESXi hosts do not use it and do not provide Xserver functionality for USB passthrough.

-When you add a CD/DVD-ROM drive that is backed by a USB CD/DVD drive on the host, add the drive as a SCSI device.
-Hot adding and removing SCSI devices is not supported.
+- When you add a CD/DVD-ROM drive that is backed by a USB CD/DVD drive on the host, add the drive as a SCSI device.

 - Right-click a virtual machine in the inventory and select Edit Settings.